 - 24+ original illustrations; developed from historical and economic data, in partnership with regional economist

-- 18+ original content elements; Researched sourced from annual reports and departmental information
+- 18+ original content elements; Research sourced from annual reports and departmental information

 Greetings From the Second District features the New York Fed’s regional and economic diversity of the Federal Reserve’s Second District, which includes New York State, the twelve northern counties of New Jersey, Fairfield County in Connecticut, Puerto Rico, and the U.S. Virgin Islands.

-The exhibit illustrates many of the regional business, industries and communities, in addition to a selection of community development and education programs offered across the district.
+The exhibit illustrates many of the regional businesses, industries and communities, in addition to a selection of community development and education programs offered by the New York Fed to households, and businesses across the district.

+The exhibit feature 250+ originally sourced postcards that showcase the breadth of local gems.
 Vintage postcards activate the existing stone wall for a “wish you were here” vibe.
-The exhibit feature 250+ originally sourced postcards to showcase a breadth of local gems.

-The custom units feature objects from key regional industries.
-Each memento was researched, sourced, licensed, and curated to create memorable and relatable storytelling or the district.
-Each of the custom units feature objects from key regional industries.
-Mementos were sourced in partnership with regional experts in Economic and Community development. and selected with a curatorial eye to charm and nostalgia.
+The custom six foot vitrines feature objects from key regional industries.
+Each memento was researched, sourced, licensed, and curated to create memorable and relatable storytelling for the district.
+Mementos were sourced in partnership with regional experts in Economic and Community development, and selected with a curatorial eye to charm and nostalgia.

-For added visual depth, fabricated custom letters offset one to two inches from the wall.
+For visual depth, the primary display wall features fabricated custom exhibition titling offset one to two inches from the wall.
 Each of the 30+ original illustrations were developed in partnership with regional economics.